 Function Description

 DriveEncoderOutputConfigureDivider(),

-DriveEncoderOutputConfigureInput(),
+DriveEncoderOutputConfigureInput(), Configuration of Company of the Company

 DriveEncoderOutputOn(), Configure each Sync port as an input or an output

 DriveEncoderOutputOff()

 [A3200: ENCODER OUT command]

 PsoDistanceConfigureInputs()

 [A3200: PSOTRACK INPUT command] Let the PSO to track the SYNC A or SYNC B port.

 PsoWindowConfigureInput() Let the 130 to track the 31NC A of 31NC B port.

 [A3200: PSOWINDOW INPUT command]